jesims/circleci-tools/README.md

 ## Usage

 1. Add CIRCLE_TOKEN environment variable to your project
-2. Add `wget` and script execution when you wish to check for newer builds
+2. Add `wget` or `curl` and script execution when you wish to check for newer builds

 ### Example CircleCI config